Inside DELTA: 5 Questions with James Perry

 His main instrument is the trombone, but he also plays a decent trumpet, as well as the euphonium (a versatile member of the tuba family with the pitch range of a trombone, the dexterity of a cornet and the depth of sound of the tuba).

-James never did play the snare drum.
+He never did play the snare drum.

-Something of a prodigy, James was playing with the local high school while still a middle schooler.
+Something of a prodigy, Perry was playing with the local high school while still a middle schooler.
 He twice competed solo at the North Carolina all-state honor band competition, and went three times to the competition as a member of the marching band.

-After taking a break during high school (Wake Early College does not have a music program), James made up for lost time at St. Augustine’s, joining the marching band, jazz band, concert band, brass ensemble and pep band — everything except the string quartet.
+After taking a break during high school (Wake Early College does not have a music program), Perry made up for lost time at St. Augustine’s, joining the marching band, jazz band, concert band, brass ensemble and pep band — everything except the string quartet.

-Generally preferring to read sheet music rather than improvise back then, James speculates that he might be more open to freestyle playing nowadays.
+Generally preferring to read sheet music rather than improvise back then, Perry speculates that he might be more open to freestyle playing nowadays.
 Unfortunately, he lost his trombone (and pretty much everything else) in an apartment fire in early 2023, so he’s on the lookout for a replacement.

 “I definitely want to get back into playing,” he said.
 “Now that I have a yard of my own, I picture myself sitting out there blowing on a sunny afternoon.”